Baroque Hoedown

-"Baroque Hoedown" is a song by the duet Perrey and Kingsley (formed by the French Jean-Jacques Perrey and the German-American Gershon Kingsley).
+"Baroque Hoedown" is an instrumental by the duet Perrey and Kingsley (formed by the French Jean-Jacques Perrey and the German-American Gershon Kingsley).
 Original from 1967 album Kaleidoscopic Vibrations a follow-up to their previous 1966 album, The In Sound From Way Out!.
-The two albums were reissued in 1988 on one compilation album entitled The Essential Perrey and Kingsley.
+The two albums were reissued in 1988 on a compilation album titled The Essential Perrey and Kingsley.

 Recording

-The Moog synthesizer went on sale in 1967 and the duet Perrey and Kingsley they became the first to make recordings with the Moog synthesizer, predating 1968 album Switched-On Bach by Wendy Carlos that popularized the Moog synthesizer.
+The Moog synthesizer went on sale in 1967 and the duet Perrey and Kingsley became the first to make recordings with the Moog synthesizer, predating 1968 album Switched-On Bach by Wendy Carlos that popularized the Moog synthesizer.

 The Main Street Electrical Parade

 Disneyland's vice president of entertainment Bob Jani had considered using the symphonic music from the movie Fantasia as the background music for the parade, but producer Jack Wagner felt the music should be electronic rather than orchestral.
 Wagner during his search for the theme to be used in the Main Street Electrical Parade, decided to listen to Perrey and Kingsley's "Kaleidoscopic Vibrations" (1967), and after a while he came across "Baroque Hoedown", which was chosen due to its ideal tempo for the parade choreography The Electrical Parade was originally created for Disneyland, debuting on June 17, 1972, and running there until November 25, 1996.
 During all that time, Perrey did not find out about the use of "Baroque Hoedown" until 1980: